openiddict/openiddict-documentation/guide/getting-started.md

     public void ConfigureServices(IServiceCollection services)
     {
         // Register the OpenIddict services.
-        // Note: use the generic overload if you need
-        // to replace the default OpenIddict entities. services.AddOpenIddict(options =>
+        services.AddOpenIddict()
+            .AddCore(options =>
             {
-            // Register the Entity Framework stores.
+                // Configure OpenIddict to use the Entity Framework Core stores and entities. options.UseEntityFrameworkCore()
-            options.AddEntityFrameworkCoreStores<ApplicationDbContext>();
+                       .UseDbContext<ApplicationDbContext>();
+            })

+            .AddServer(options =>
+            {
                 // Register the ASP.NET Core MVC binder used by OpenIddict.
                 // Note: if you don't call this method, you won't be able to
                 // bind OpenIdConnectRequest or OpenIdConnectResponse parameters.
-            options.AddMvcBinders();
+                options.UseMvc();

-            // Enable the authorization and token endpoints (required to use the code flow). options.EnableAuthorizationEndpoint("/connect/authorize")
+                // Enable the authorization/token endpoints (required to use the code flow). options.EnableAuthorizationEndpoint("/connect/authorize")
                        .EnableTokenEndpoint("/connect/token");

                 // Allow client applications to use the code flow. options.AllowAuthorizationCodeFlow();

                 // During development, you can disable the HTTPS requirement. options.DisableHttpsRequirement();
-        });
+            })

+            .AddValidation();
     }
     ```

   - **Register your client application**:

     ```csharp
-    // Create a new service scope to ensure the database context is correctly disposed when this methods returns. using (var scope = app.ApplicationServices.GetRequiredService<IServiceScopeFactory>().CreateScope())
+    // Create a new service scope to ensure the database context
+    // is correctly disposed when this methods returns. using (var scope = app.ApplicationServices.CreateScope())
     {
+        var provider = scope.ServiceProvider;
-        var context = scope.ServiceProvider.GetRequiredService<ApplicationDbContext>();
+        var context = provider.GetRequiredService<ApplicationDbContext>();
         await context.Database.EnsureCreatedAsync();

-        // Note: when using a custom entity or a custom key type, replace OpenIddictApplication by the appropriate type. var manager = scope.ServiceProvider.GetRequiredService<OpenIddictApplicationManager<OpenIddictApplication>>();
+        var manager = provider.GetRequiredService<IOpenIddictApplicationManager>();

-        if (await manager.FindByClientIdAsync("[client identifier]", cancellationToken) == null) {
+        if (await manager.FindByClientIdAsync("[client identifier]") == null)
+        {
             var descriptor = new OpenIddictApplicationDescriptor
             {